Rules of Golf

 This page is written by the inventor, Steve Divnick

 The USGA does not “approve” clubs.
-It only “disapproves” if a company sends them in for evaluation.
+It only “disapproves” if a company sends them in for evaluation and they don't conform to the Rules of Golf.
 The Rules of Golf make it clear that our Adjustable Whole-In-One Club would NOT be conforming for two reasons.

 1) You are only allowed 14 clubs in your bag.
 It can be argued that the Divnick Adjustable is over twice that many.

-2) You cannot have multiple moving parts on a club that are easy to change during play.
-You can have a telescopic shaft such as is used for the long putters, adjustable weights, or adjustable lie angle, but you have to extend the shafts or set the adjustments BEFORE walking onto the course, and you cannot change them until AFTER you leave the course.
-NOTHING can move during play (except the bending from flex).
+2) You cannot have moving parts on a club that are easy to change during play.
+You can have a telescopic shaft, adjustable weights, or adjustable lie angle, but you have to extend the shafts or set the adjustments BEFORE walking onto the course, and you cannot change them until AFTER you leave the course.
+NOTHING can move during play.

 One of the reason they don’t allow moving parts is that they don’t want you to have any mechanical advantage such as a spring-loaded launching mechanism.
 Of course, we don’t have any moving parts DURING the swing, so some people wonder why we don't pursue the USGA to change their rule for us.
 But we don’t think that would be worth the cost that would be required (probably a litigation process) since our club is probably not something that a pro would choose to use because of its relative disadvantages at the extreme lengths and weights.

-Having said all that, I use my Adjustable all the time, even while playing at tournaments.
+Having said all that, I use my Adjustable all the time, even while playing at fund raising tournaments.
 I just ask the tournament director if it is OK.
-The kind of tournaments I play in are usually fund-raisers, so they want all the players they can get.
-Therefore, it is at the discretion of the tournament director.
-However, if they say you can’t use it because it does not conform to USGA Rules, you could probably press them using the Rules argument below (although we don’t encourage confrontation).
+Of course, fund raising tournaments want all the players they can get.
+Sanctioned tournaments might not be so agreeable.
+But it is always at the discretion of the tournament director.

 If you want to use it in a local club tournament that is governed by the Rules of Golf, it is unlikely they will make any equipment exceptions.
 Again, because of the disadvantages, it is not likely that serious tournament players would use the Adjustable for those kinds of tournaments.

-But what about using it for regular casual play?
+What about using it for regular casual play?
+Golf courses are doing a lot of things to get more players to pay for the use of their courses.
+So it is unlikely they will resist anyone because of equipment.
 On very rare occasions, we have heard from various customers around the world who have been told they cannot use the Adjustable for regular play by a local course manager or starter.
 The reasons usually include one or more of the following:

 1) They don’t have a full set of clubs.